 Here in the UK, you never can quite trust the weather.
 It might be glorious sunshine one minute, and before you know it, the rain is coming down in buckets.
-That’s why, if you’re on a camping holiday, it’s so important to ensure your tent is properly waterproofed.
+That’s why it’s so important to ensure your tent is properly waterproofed.

 Here’s a quick guide to the best way to waterproof a tent:

 - Pick a warm, dry day if possible